doingodswork/deflix-stremio/README.md

   -cacheAgeTorrents duration
         Max age of cache entries for torrents found per IMDb ID.
 The format must be acceptable by Go's 'time.ParseDuration()', for example "24h". (default 24h0m0s)
   -cacheMaxMB int
-        Max number of megabytes to be used for the in-memory cache.
-Default (and minimum!) is 160 MB. (default 160) -cachePath string
+        Max number of megabytes to be used for the in-memory torrent cache.
+Default (and minimum!) is 32 MB. (default 32) -cachePath string
         Path for loading a persisted cache on startup and persisting the current cache in regular intervals.
 An empty value will lead to 'os.UserCacheDir()+"/deflix-stremio/"'.
   -envPrefix string